-Can you teach your art skills in front of the public?
+Can you make money teaching your art skills?
 It’s a scary thought and for understandable reasons, but there can be good reasons to try.
 As an artist and trader of 20 years plus, I’m well placed to present the pros and cons of this approach to selling.

-Teaching your art skills serve a number of purposes but inevitably there are two sides to the coin,
+Teaching your art skills serves a number of purposes but inevitably there are two sides to every coin.

 On the Plus Side